National Incident Management System (NIMS)

 Accidents and incidents (including confirmed cases of COVID‐19 acquired within a health or social care setting) are reported through the national incident management system (NIMS)

-Where a staff member tests positive, having contracted COVID-19 in the workplace, this must be reported as soon as possible on NIMS via the NIRF form.
+Where a staff member tests positive, having contracted COVID-19 in the workplace, this must be reported as soon as possible on NIMS via the the NIRF form and/or interactive NIRF form.
 The HSE are actively seeking this data to aggregate the information and make it useful in our management of COVID-19 related risk.

 You do not have to report onto NIMS if a staff member has contracted COVID-19 while: